ItsNickBarry/hardhat-ts-plugin-boilerplate/README-TEMPLATE.md

 output of `npx hardhat help example`
 ```

-## Environment extensions

-<_A description of each extension to the Hardhat Runtime Environment_>

-This plugin extends the Hardhat Runtime Environment by adding an `example` field
-whose type is `ExampleHardhatRuntimeEnvironmentField`.

 ## Configuration

 <_A description of each extension to the HardhatConfig or to its fields_>